-Once the Standards Committee (SC) approves a specification and resources are identified to hold an expert working group (EWG) meeting, the IPPC Secretariat contacts NPPOs and RPPOs through a call to nominate experts to be members of the EWG to develop a draft ISPM.
-In order to get nominated as an expert the nominee is requested to sign a statement of commitment.
+Once the Standards Committee (SC) approves a specification and resources are identified to hold an expert working group (EWG) meeting, the International Plant Protection Convention (IPPC) Secretariat contacts NPPOs and RPPOs through a call to nominate experts to be members of the EWG to develop a draft ISPM.
+In order to get nominated as an expert, the nominee is requested to sign a statement of commitment.
 The SC selects the technical experts identified by the NPPOs and RPPOs for the EWG.
 The EWG meets and produces a draft ISPM and a meeting report.
 The draft ISPM is then approved for consultation by the SC.

 Scroll down to see the current calls.

 Nominations will be accepted from contracting parties, national or regional plant protection organizations (NPPOs or RPPOs) through their respective NPPO or RPPO IPPC Official Contact Point.
 Self-nominations should be supported by an accompanying letter from the respective IPPC Official Contact Point.
-A nomination should only be made if the nominee has agreed to his/her nomination, is available for the meeting dates as posted on the IPPC Calendar, and can allocate appropriate time to the tasks outlined in the Statement of Commitment.
-The following documentation must accompany each nomination:
+A nomination should only be made if the nominee has agreed to their nomination, is available for the meeting dates as posted on the IPPC Calendar, and can allocate appropriate time to the tasks outlined in the Statement of Commitment.

 |Statement of Commitment (En, Fr, Es)||